wp-plugins/wysija-newsletters/readme.txt

 7. Importing subscribers with a CSV.

 == Changelog ==

+= 2.1.6 - 2012-11-04 =
+* added basic Custom Post Type support
+* added one Activation Email per List
+* added posts autoload on scroll when adding single post in newsletter visual editor
+* fixed PHP Notice: step2 of newsletter creation
+* fixed PHP Notice: on debug class
+* fixed our debug hijacking WP_DEBUG in the backend (thanks Ryann)
+* fixed deprecated in bounce handling
+* fixed scrollbar issue in WordPress Post popup on Chrome & Safari
+* fixed conflict with Simple Links plugin
+* fixed toolbar tabs disappearing in some languages (will be improved)
+* fixed bounce error not properly displayed prevented saving settings

 = 2.1.5 - 2012-10-16 =
 * fixed Notice: Use of undefined constant WYSIJA_DBG - assumed 'WYSIJA_DBG' in [...]/wp-content/plugins/wysija-newsletters/core/model.php on line 842